Skip to Content

 If you are under the age of 21 and have been arrested for driving under the influence of alcohol or drugs, you face serious legal consequences.
 In addition to potential damage to your reputation, you may lose your driver's license, pay fines, and risk jail time.

 Even without a conviction, an arrest can create challenges in your daily life.
-If you are dealing with a DUI charge as a minor, you should seek legal representation immediately.
+If you are dealing with a DUI charge as a minor, you should seek legal representation immediately from a Denver juvenile DUI attorney.

 Our Denver underage DUI lawyer offers the legal support you need.
 At Fife Luneau, P.C., we focus on delivering personalized service, so you can count on us to work diligently to help you avoid the harsh consequences of a DUI conviction.